dhjsh88/fpga-fc-accelerator/README.md

 ## Environment

--Board: Zybo Z7-10
+- Board: Zybo Z7-10
--Device: XC7Z010
+- Device: XC7Z010
--Tools: Vivado and Vitis 2022.2
+- Tools: Vivado and Vitis 2022.2
--Processor: Cortex-A9, bare-metal
+- Processor: Cortex-A9, bare-metal
--PL clock: 100 MHz
+- PL clock: 100 MHz
 -Software builds: -O0 and -O2; the performance comparisons above use -O2

 The image below shows the implemented design on the XC7Z010.
 The accelerator and AXI DMA are highlighted in cyan.: